-April 15, 2020 Georgia State Board of Pardons and Paroles 2 Martin Luther King, Jr. Drive SE Suite 458, Balcony Level, East Tower Atlanta, GA 30334 VIA EMAIL Re: Urgent Parole Consideration Request (Ga.
+April 13, 2020 Georgia State Board of Pardons and Paroles 2 Martin Luther King, Jr. Drive SE Suite 458, Balcony Level, East Tower Atlanta, GA 30334 VIA EMAIL Re: Urgent Parole Consideration Request (Ga.
 Const. art.
-IV, \S 2, \P 2) Guy Merle Swanner, GDC # 1001831128 Dear Georgia State Board of Pardons and Paroles Members:
+IV, § 2, ¶ 2) Stanley Wayne Godsey, GDC # 1002633320 Dear Georgia State Board of Pardons and Paroles Members:

 The ACLU applauds your recent decision to evaluate certain detainees for immediate release in response to the COVID-19 public health crisis.
 This action is well warranted, well within the scope of your legal authority, and will save lives.
 We write to request that you increase the scope of your review to include expedited parole review for all persons over the age of 62 in Georgia Department of Corrections custody.
-While we continue to urge this Board to conduct an expedited review of all incarcerated people aged 62 and over, we write today to draw your attention to one such person, Mr. Guy Merle Swanner, age 81.
-We request that the Board exercise its constitutional authority to grant Mr. Swanner parole.
+While we continue to urge this Board to conduct an expedited review of all incarcerated people aged 62 and over, we write today to draw your attention to one such person, Mr. Stanley Wayne Godsey, age 65.
+We request that the Board exercise its constitutional authority to grant Mr. Godsey parole.
 Emerging data shows that older people and people with underlying health conditions are at greatest risk for serious complications and death from COVID-19.
 Thousands of people age 62 and over in GDC prisons face increased risk of complications or death if they contract COVID-19.
 Reviewing their files for expedited release on parole will not only protect them, but also others in GDC-including GDC officers-and mitigate strain on GDC staff while also reducing the costly medical interventions that are often necessary when high-risk people develop COVID-19.
 Although all people in GDC custody over the age of 62 should be included in the Board's review, those who are also disabled are at particular risk of harm.
-At age 81, and with underlying chronic health conditions, Mr. Swanner is well into the age of significant risk for serious complications and mortality from COVID-19.
-Mr. Swanner has diabetes, high blood pressure, and has had quintuple bypass surgery, all of which, in addition to his advanced age, heighten his risk of severe illness, complications, or death if he were to contract COVID-19.
-Mr. Swanner has been in Georgia Department of Corrections (GDC) custody
+At age 65, and with underlying chronic health conditions, Mr. Godsey is well into the age of significant risk for serious complications and mortality from COVID-19.
+In addition to hypertension and diabetes, Mr. Godsey has chronic asthma and pleurisy, both conditions that affect his lungs and heighten his risk of severe illness, complications, or death if he were to contract COVID-19.
+Mr. Godsey has been in Georgia Department of Corrections (GDC) custody since September 2019.
+He is currently incarcerated at Riverbend Correctional Facility in Milledgeville, Georgia.
+In the six months of his